Intentional Autumn Inspired Home Decor: My Simplistic Early Fall Entryway

 Simplistic Early Fall Entryway Decor

-I didn’t use a lot of traditional fall colors in my entry quite yet, simply because that’s not what I see when I look outside.
-Here in Michigan we have very long, cold winters so I like to use pops of green in my home for as long as possible!
-Once the trees outside my home begin to turn, I’ll (maybe) consider yellow and brown tones…ha!
+I didn’t use a lot of traditional fall colors in my entryway home decor quite yet, simply because that’s not what I see when I look outside at the fall foliage.
+Here in the mitten state, we have very long, cold winters so I like to use pops of green in my home for as long as possible!
+Once the trees outside my home begin to turn, I’ll (maybe) consider a yellow, orange and brown color scheme…ha!

-I decided to put away anything that felt too summery and instead used soft and muted greens.
-Some faux queen annes lace with dark green eucalyptus was so perfect in my entryway basket, I love how simple it is yet it makes such a statement.
+I decided to put away anything that felt too summery and instead transition to soft and muted greens.
+Some faux queen annes lace with dark green eucalyptus was so perfect in my cottage entryway basket by my front door, I love how simple it is yet it makes such a statement.

 I tucked some faux pumpkins in our diy built-ins near the entry, and I love how their neutral tones tie into the other greens that I used.